Service governance: Service portfolio

 The portfolio of services is a list of all internal services that are available within the organization.
 The portfolio describes each service, how it is funded, its associated costs and ownership boundaries, and its current performance and identified conflicts.
-The portfolio will include services which have been outsourced and are supplied to the organization by third parties.

 The services portfolio provides a map of the organization, providing directors with a different way of understanding the dynamics of the organization than those received from financial reports.
 This allows the board to more easily make decisions based on accurate and contemporaneous information.

 Value

 Service governance uses the methods described in the management of value (MoV) to discover the requirements of the organization and to use those on design services, and their measures to deliver those values.
 In particular, the service governance organization is chartered to define clear service ownership boundaries and specify a fair funding model.

 Measurement and compliance

 Well-established practices are used to design measures and metrics for the organization and to meet the requirements of the corporate mission, charter, and policy.
 This ensures that metrics inform what is required by the organization and supply accurate information: to the board for strategic governance decisions and to management for operational decisions.

 Accurate metrics also ensure compliance with the requirements of audit, enable the production of financial and sustainability reports, and reports on corporate citizenship.